Picovoice/speech-to-index-benchmark/README.md

 This benchmark mainly considers three metrics: missed detection rate, false alarm per hour, and real-time factor.

-### Missed Detection and False Alarm Per Hour
+### Missed Detection rate and False Alarm Per Hour

-We measure the accuracy of the Speech-to-Index engines using false alarm per hour and missed detection rates.
+We measure the accuracy of the Speech-to-Index engines using false alarm per hour and missed detection rate.
 The false alarm per hour is measured as a number of false positives in an hour.
 Missed detection is measured as the percentage of search phrases inside an audio file that an engine misses incorrectly.

 ### Real Time Factor